 Currently, STEMM skills are in high demand, but in short supply.
 Rapid changes in technology mean that a STEMM-driven job market is now upon us and Australia is unable to meet the demand.
-There’s never been a better time to encourage your students to explore the STEMM disciplines.
-You’ll be futureproofing their careers.
+There’s never been a better time to explore the STEMM disciplines.

 2. Hands-on experience

 It’s a question constantly asked by graduates who haven’t found work yet: “How am I supposed to gain experience if I keep getting turned down for not having any?”

 In today’s society, it’s expected that university graduates will enter the workforce armed not just with knowledge, but also hands-on experience.

 At Charles Sturt, that’s what we’re known for.
 We give you more than just the theoretical foundations for careers.
 You get to put ideas in motion from day one, whether that’s in state-of-the-art labs or health clinics; in simulated nursing wards, courtrooms or classrooms; out in the field in vineyards, farms or equine centres; or with industry placements in city or regional areas.

 It’s one of the reasons why we have the highest graduate employment rate in the country, according to the 2020/21 Good Universities Guide.
 Because when you graduate, you’re job-ready.